hishashah20-beep/UC-Dashboard-Construction---Hisha-Shah/README.md

 that any individual high school's admit rate at a given campus can deviate noticeably from the Bay Area-wide average, especially for schools with a small number of applicants to that campus in a given year.

+The academic outcomes view shows only a weak relationship between a school's CAASPP math scores and its admit rate at a given campus (for example, r ≈ 0.2 at Berkeley) — meaning UC admit rate is driven by much more than a school's aggregate test performance.

 ## Limitations